 Is Rodent Control Actually Necessary?

 Yes — rodents are generally unpleasant creatures to have large amounts of, especially near your family.
 Rodents are found in unhygienic places like dumpsters and therefore carry many deadly diseases and can be hosts to parasites.
 It is important not to handle rodents or their waste unless you are trained.
-Instead, you should contact Wildlife X Team® Fort Worth online or by 817.857.4803 before the problem gets out of hand.
+Instead, you should contact Wildlife X Team® Fort Worth online or by phone at 817.857.4803 before the problem gets out of hand.

 Our Rodent Control Process